 …But Don’t Turn It Into A Building Site

 The time to make big home improvements that will make your house more valuable is not in the weeks leading up to you putting it on the market.
 You can tell people looking around that the kitchen will look great when it’s finished but remember that you want to be showing the property at its best.
 If you do have any ongoing building work which you cannot ignore, then make sure that it is completed before you start showing the place.

 While we certainly would not want to cast aspersions on your own cleaning abilities, selling a home is one of those times where it pays to bring in a professional.
 You need to remember that the tiniest detail can be the difference between someone agreeing to buy and walking away, and it makes sense to whittle down as many of those potential problems ahead of time.

-Remember that you will have grown used to all the little places that collect dust and the certain smells some rooms can get when they aren’t getting aired regularly.
+The experts at Maid Easy best advice is to remember that you will have grown used to all the little places that collect dust and the certain smells some rooms can get when they aren’t getting aired regularly.
 It’s also worth noting that, even though restrictions are lifting, people will want to see that a new property has been professionally cleaned before they move in.

 Make Sure All Your Safety Checks Are Up To Date

 This is something that every agency will check and it’s something that every potential buyer will ask about.
 You need to make sure that your boiler has been recently serviced and is up to the safety standards required.
 You should have a plumber come to conduct a thorough inspection of your pipes and waterworks.
 If a toilet isn’t flushing properly or if a tap is making a groaning sound when it turns on, you need to get that fixed.
 You should make sure that all your smoke alarms and carbon monoxide detectors have been recently tested.